okimiko/tileserver-gl/docs/usage.rst

 .. note::
     For S3 sources, AWS credentials must be configured via environment variables, AWS credentials file (`~/.aws/credentials` on Linux/macOS or `C:\Users\USERNAME\.aws\credentials` on Windows), or IAM roles.

+    The `s3UrlFormat` parameter can be set to `aws` or `custom` to override auto-detection when needed (e.g., for AWS bucket names containing dots).

     **When using Docker**, the host credentials file can be mounted to the container's user home directory: